 Office supplies, copies and postage are needed for general operation of the project.
 The laptop computer is needed for both project work and presentations.
-The projector is needed for presentations and outreach workshops.
+The projector is needed for presentations and workshops.
 All costs were based on retail values at the time the application was written.

-Provide justification for purchases, especially if they were requested and purchased under a previous budget.
+Provide adequate justification for purchases.

-FEDERAL REQUEST (enter in Section B column 1 line 6e of form SF424A)
+FEDERAL REQUEST - (enter in Section B column 1 line 6e of form SF424A) \$3,796